 In order to form stars, one first requires a supply of cold gas

-This seemingly trivial statement is wrapped up in many other complex physical processes which govern the supply of gas into a galaxy.
-We hope to understand the efficiency with which a galaxy can convert its hot, ionised hydrogen into the clouds of dense molecular hydrogen that form the stars whose light shines across the Universe and into our telescopes.
+What first seems to be a fairly trivial statement is wrapped up in many other complex and sometimes interrelated physical processes which govern the supply of gas.
+I am working towards understanding the efficiency with which a galaxy can convert the hot, ionised hydrogen from its surroundings into the dense clouds of molecular hydrogen that birth the stars whose light shines across the Universe and into our telescopes.

 The content of this page is maintained by Robin Cook, please contact them with any questions or comments on this content.